 time the company had already been dissolved (16 February 1996).

 After a short illness, Reichert died on 4 July 1996.

-survived all storms and is still in business today.
+survived all storms and was still in business in 2016.

 ➤ More about Mils Elektronik